 AP Physics 1 is often seen as more approachable than AP Physics 2 or AP Physics C: Mechanics, but it actually has the lowest pass rate.
 Here are a few factors to think about as you approach this class:

-3. Drawing and Visualization Skills: You’ll need basic drawing and visualization skills to understand and create diagrams in this course.
-You don’t have to be an artist, but if sketching diagrams sounds daunting, take some time to practice—it’ll make a big difference!
+- Drawing and Visualization Skills: You'll need basic drawing and visualization skills to understand and create diagrams in this course.
+You don't have to be an artist, but if sketching diagrams sounds daunting, take some time to practice — it'll make a big difference!

-4. Required Resources: When school resources for AP Physics 1 are limited, UWorld’s video lessons, study guide, and practice questions can help fill in knowledge gaps on challenging topics and prepare you for the exam.
+- Quality Resources: UWorld's all-in-one AP Physics 1 prep course can fill the knowledge gap on challenging topics and prepare you for the exam.

 What's the Difference Between AP Physics 1, 2, and C?